Dara Ó Briain: Personal life

-Ó Briain married his wife Susan, a surgeon, in 2006; they live in West London with their three children, one daughter (born 2008) and two sons (born 2011 and 2015).
+Ó Briain married his wife Susan Uí Bhriain, a surgeon, in 2006; they live in West London with their three children, one daughter (born 2008) and two sons (born 2011 and 2015).
 He was best man at his best friend Ed Byrne's wedding in 2008 after Byrne had previously been Ó Briain's best man.
 He describes himself as looking like "one of Tony Soprano's henchmen, on a bad day", and said that in 2008, "living in London I probably only get recognised about once a day.
 And that's okay by me.
 I'm not a celebrity.
 And I certainly don't see myself as one".

 Ó Briain is an atheist, but has said that he also sees himself as "ethnically Catholic": "I'm staunchly atheist, I simply don't believe in God, even if he believes in me.
 But I'm still Catholic, of course.
 Catholicism has a much broader reach than just the religion.
 I'm technically Catholic, it's the box you have to tick on the census form: 'Don't believe in God, but I do still hate Rangers.

 His surname is the original Irish form of O'Brien.
 He said, "My dad was involved in the Irish language movement and changed it.
 Even Irish people are now confused by it".

 Ó Briain is a fan of English football club Arsenal, and of Gaelic games, having played for Wicklow county football team at minor level.
 When his tweet congratulating London on knocking Sligo out of the 2013 All-Ireland Senior Football Championship was read out on The Sunday Game, Ó Briain expressed amazement and vowed to try to have one read out every week. Ó Briain has also expressed an interest in Irish cricket, and has written about the subject for The Guardian newspaper.
 As well as this he has attempted to explain hurling to British audiences.
 He attended many events of the 2024 Summer Olympics in Paris.

 Ó Briain was one of fifteen members of a racing greyhound syndicate for several years.
 The December 2009 transmission of Three Men Go to Ireland featured their dog Snip Nua who, by the time of transmission, had been put down following injuries sustained in a race. Ó Briain was so upset about the death that he and his fellow syndicate members immediately disbanded the syndicate permanently.
 In early 2010, a series of small demonstrations were held outside some of Ó Briain's tour venues, urging him to publicly denounce the sport of greyhound racing due to the dog's death.

 In 2020, Ó Briain tweeted that an asteroid had been named after him: 4901 Ó Briain.

-In 2020, having known that he was adopted, he successfully sought out his birth family.